Creative Writing Competition

 We received entries from all over the world – Britain, Ireland, France, India, Pakistan, Serbia, Australia and New Zealand – and were struck by the multiple viewpoints and the wide range of styles, but also by the focus on the stories of individual people, which brought the wider history to life.

 Congratulations to our winners!
 We hope you enjoy reading their work.
 Click on the PDF page next to the citations below to open the short story or poem.
-We will shortly publish all of the other entries which met our criteria in the form of PDF booklets.
+Read all the shortlisted entries here.
 Copyright rests with the authors.

 Winner: ‘Heat’ by Constance Cottrell